Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 Another big mistake to avoid?

-Don’t assume that all three entries are the same.
-There are three separate credit reporting agencies that compile information in different ways.
+Don’t assume that all three credit report entries are the same.
+There are three credit reporting agencies that compile information in different ways.
 Check each one for inaccurate information.

 If you find an error concerning the foreclosure, you can file a dispute with all three credit bureaus.
 First, send a dispute letter, and you should receive a response within 30 days.
 Within that time frame, the credit bureaus need to verify the information within the entry and correct it, or ideally, remove it altogether.